Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 Although the reasons can be different, all people who develop ARFID share the same characteristic.
 They all avoid or restrict their food intake by reducing the overall amount eaten, by limiting the range of foods eaten, or both.

 ARFID cannot be due to lack of available food or due to cultural norms.
-For example, you cannot have ARFID if you are fasting or choose not to eat certain foods for religious or cultural reasons.
+For example, you cannot be diagnosed with ARFID if you are fasting or choose not to eat certain foods for religious or cultural reasons.

 ARFID is also different to other restrictive eating disorders in that: